Selective laser melting: Environmental impact

 Transportation costs will vary on manufacturing plants and consumers but these values are often negligible (<1%) in comparison to other high impacting parts of the SLM lifecycle.
 Other factors that are negligible, yet sometimes varied, are: inert gas use, material (powder) waste, materials used, atomization, and disposal of machine components.

-Depending on the part made and its intended use, SLM can help make more lightweight parts with complex dimensions which reduce both energy intensive post-processing machining such as EDM or a computer numerical control (CNC) machining and decrease part weight.
+Depending on the part made and its intended use, SLM can help make more lightweight parts with complex dimensions which reduce both energy intensive post-processing machining such as EDM or computer numerical control (CNC) machining and decrease part weight.
 Often a direct comparison can only be made by looking at parts made through two different processes.
-An example is a turbine blade manufactured by investment casting and SLM, where 10853.34 kWh and 10181.57kWh were used to make the same part, respectively.
+An example is a turbine blade manufactured by investment casting and SLM, where 10853.34 kWh and 10181.57 kWh were used to make the same part, respectively.
 Also conventional manufacturing contributed to 7,325 kgCO2 while AM had 7,027 kgCO2 of emissions.
 This means that in this specific scenario AM is beneficial by 4%, which could be significant over the 25,578 aircraft worldwide.
 Another example is the 1kg weight reduction through a hydraulic valve body which estimates a saving of 24,500L of jet fuel and 63 tons of CO2 emissions from a lightweight design and decreased material used compared to traditional manufacturing methods.
 SLM is often a more sustainable option due to decreased raw material use, less complex tool use, lightweight part potential, near-perfect final geometries, and on-demand manufacturing.